Finding Moments of Stillness in Seeding Season

 You mentioned being in the middle of seeding a crop and feeling behind because of wet weather.
 How do you find moments of stillness in these particularly busy moments?

 Great question!
 I tried to focus on the fact that I live in a beautiful part of Canada surrounded by wildlife, green spaces, trees and birds.
 It is peaceful even when it is stressful.
-I really enjoyed being on the late shift with my two boys (28 and 31) this year, filling the drill at midnight so that my son Ryan could seed through the night.
-It was nice to work alongside these two–it made me proud to know that they are good men.
+I really enjoyed being on the late shift with my two boys (28 and 31) this year, filling the drill at midnight so that

 What are some ways that you and your family unwind after a stressful day?